jcondor98/ammc/README.md

 # Compile and link slave .elf binary
 make slave

+# Encode the master .elf binary into a .hex file and flash it into the AVR
+make master-flash

 # Encode the slave .elf binary into a .hex file and flash it into the AVR
 make slave-flash
 ```